 As mentioned before,

 sfc objects can additionally store information on the coordinate reference systems (CRS).
-To specify a certain CRS, we can use the

-sfc object.
-The default value of
+The default value is

-All geometries in an
+All geometries in

-sfc object must have the same CRS.
+sfc objects must have the same CRS.

 crs argument of